Aleph-Technologies/G2GravWavesAnalysis/README.md

 ALSO: Likely candidates for producing such signals are neutron stars spinning with some non-axisymmetric deformation (Zimmermann & Szedenits 1979).
 This may be a solid deformation such as mountains on the crust produced during cooling (Ushomirsky et al. 2000), from binary accretion (Gittins & Andersson 2021) or due to strong magnetic fields (Bonazzola & Gourgoulhon 1996; Cutler 2002).
 GW radiation can also be caused by fluid modes of oscillation beneath the crust such as r-modes (Andersson 1998; Friedman & Morsink 1998).

 Types of CW searches:
+1. Targeted searches look for signals from known pulsars for which their rotational phases can be accurately mined from electromagnetic (EM) observations.
+Iit is assumed that theGW phase evolution is locked to the EM evolution.
+2.
+3.

 Useful terminology: